Ireland Dual Citizenship

 How can Total Law help?

 We can assess whether you are eligible for Irish citizenship and can offer you professional legal advice about your citizenship options.
-Our lawyers are knowledgeable about global immigration law, we can check whether dual citizenship is permitted in your other chosen country.
+Our team are knowledgeable about global immigration law, we can check whether dual citizenship is permitted in your other chosen country, we can offer the same advice as an immigration lawyer.

-Our lawyers will ensure that your application has the best chance of success.
+Our team will ensure that your application has the best chance of success.
 For further information about our Irish citizenship services, get in touch with our team today on (+353) 061 518 025.

 Comprehensive immigration advice tailored to your circumstances and goals.